timebeing92/brightspace-quiz-review-extractor/README.md

 ## Matching Review Expansion

-The workbook now includes `matching_pairs_expanded`, a reviewer-facing expansion sheet with one row per prompt/match pair.
+The workbook includes `matching_pairs_expanded`, a reviewer-facing expansion sheet with one row per prompt or match pair.

 Each row includes: